munificent/craftinginterpreters/book/control-flow.md

     called if `first` is truthy and `second` is falsey.

-Since else clauses are optional, and there is no explicit delimiter marking the end of the `if` statement, the grammar is ambiguous when you nest ifs in this way.
+Since else clauses are optional, and there is no explicit delimiter marking the end of the `if` statement, the grammar is ambiguous when you nest `if`s in this way.
 This classic pitfall of syntax is called the **[dangling else][]** problem.

 [dangling else]: https://en.wikipedia.org/wiki/Dangling_else